dansmyers/Algorithms/README.md

 This style of grading is called **Specifications Grading** or **Contract Grading**.
 It has several advantages over the traditional 0-100 based points system:

+1. In a traditional system, your grade is ultimately determined by my judgment of your work.
+My judgment is pretty good, but specs grading gives you more clarity about where you stand and guidance for how to achieve the grade you want

-1. Your grade is directly tied to the learning that you demonstrate in the course.
+2. Your grade is directly tied to the learning that you demonstrate.
 The satisfactory work sets a baseline, but to earn a higher grade, you must either jump more hurdles or jump higher ones.

-2. It gives you choices for how to attain higher grades.
-You can complete individual programming assignments, superior team work, or in-depth reflection.
+3. It gives you choices for how to attain higher grades.
+You can boost your grade by completing individual programming assignments, superior team-based projects, or an in-depth reflection.

-3. It's relatively easy to get a B if you do the required work, but hard to get an A. This preserves the integrity of the course, while still making it possible for everyone to succeed.
+4. It's relatively easy to get a B if you do the required work, but hard to get an A. This preserves the integrity of the course, while still making it possible for everyone to succeed.

-4. If you only need a B or a C, you can adjust your effort accordingly: the standards are transparent.
+5. If you only need a B or a C, you can adjust your effort accordingly: the standards are transparent.
+You don't have to spend time on the most difficult assignments if you don't need them to get the result you want.

+6. It reflects how you'll be evaluated in your career.
+Work assignments aren't graded out of 100% and your boss won't give partial credit for incomplete work.

 ### What About My Partial Credit?